davidgovea/react-use-task/README.md

   return (
     <div>
-      <div>Task will be automatically cancelled when component is unmounted</div>
+      <div>Worker task will be automatically cancelled when component is unmounted</div>
     </div>
   )
 }